A decompositional framework for process theories in spacetime: Embeddings from implementations

 Intuitively, one should think about some $i_\mathtt{F} \in \mathcal{I}_\mathtt{F}$ as an experimental procedure, where each process in the diagram corresponds to an experimental component (or perhaps even a whole lab).
 In \cref{impset}, the second diagram would thus represent a genuine Bell violation, while the third and fourth represent a Bell violation exploiting the communication loophole, with either Alice or Bob being able to communicate to the other\footnote{Or more accurately, it represents an experimental realisation where we cannot \textit{exclude} the communication loophole.
 It could still be that the lower boxes $\mathtt{a}$ and $\mathtt{b'}$ actually represent the composition of a common cause and Alice/Bob's local lab, without the possibility of signalling.}.
 In order to embed in spacetime, we then localise each of these components at some spacetime location, in a way that is consistent with locality, i.e., such that wires can be thought of as following timelike paths.

 To formalise this, we conceptualise the spacetime $\mathcal{M}$ as a partial order.
 The elements of this partial order are spacetime points and the relations between these elements are given by the light cone structure.
 Indeed, as shown by Malament \cite{malament1977}, spacetime is little more than such a partial order.
-With the causal structure fixed, all that is left is a single metric parameter per spacetime point.
-Hence, the causal structure captures spacetime up to a conformal mapping.
+With the partial order between the spacetime points fixed, all that is left is a single metric parameter per spacetime point.
+Hence, the order relations capture spacetime up to a conformal mapping.

 We can then also associate each possible implementation of $\mathtt{F}$ to a partial order with a little extra structure, which we will call (adapting the terminology of \cite{timetravel}) a \emph{framed} partial order (FPO).